Grammars of the living world

 Export or delete at any time

-If usage grows, we may introduce pay-as-you-go storage.
-But the tools themselves stay free.
+Database usage beyond a certain threshold may also be charged, pay-as-you-go — but the tools themselves stay free.

 Private by Default.
 Open by Choice.